CLASSICAL LOST AND FOUND

 During his Moscow years he would turn composer, writing a substantial number of works for his instrument that included four concertos, and numerous occasional pieces with piano accompaniment.
 It's the second of these concertos and a sampling of the latter we're treated to on this disc.

-Written in 1871, the concerto is in three movements and obviously owes a debt to Robert Schumann's (1810-1856) only effort in the genre (1850, see the newsletter of 28 April 2007).
+In any case it owes a debt to Robert Schumann's (1810-1856) only effort in the genre (1850, see the newsletter of 28 April 2007).
 More specifically the thematic material has the same catchy angularity found in the older composer's music.
 But when it comes to bravura displays for the soloist and colorful orchestration, Wilhelm easily outdoes Robert.